Alaa3l/tron-tvl-list/README.md

-# Adding new Defi project
+uni# Adding new Defi project
 The JSON schema for Defi project includes: name, logoURI, homepage, MarketCapLink, url, poolAddresses.

 Follow the steps below to add a new Defi project：